The last few weeks have been insane, made more so by my emotions of anger and guilt that have surfaced around money.

 I wanted my parents’ approval so badly that I chose to take on vows of loyalty to them by emulating their behaviour with money or rejecting money.

-Some people do the opposite - they make the decision to be different to their parents when it comes to money and in doing so also make the vow to reject even the good aspects their parents embodied with money.
+Some people do the opposite - they make the decision to be different to their parents when it comes to money and make a vow to reject everything, even the good aspects, about their parents.

-Until we acknowledge the memories that are causing these emotions and the emotions that are causing these behaviours (no matter how painful) it's really difficult to move forward financially.
+Until we acknowledge the memories that are causing these emotions and the emotions that are causing these behaviours (no matter how painful) it can be difficult to move forward financially.

 This is why a huge part of the Creating Money Magic course (registration opens February 21st) is focused on meditations to release memories and emotions about money that are still in our bodies and holding us back.